 The assigning of incomplete grades is discouraged.
 If granted, an incomplete grade must be made up within three weeks after the semester ends.
-If a student does not submit the coursework, the grade will automatically result in failure, unless extended by the administration.
+If a student does not submit the coursework, this will automatically result in a grade failure, unless extended by the administration.
 A failure cancels any credit and required courses must be repeated.